 - a.
 Describe the organization's background, capacity and qualifications that demonstrate its ability to effectively serve the target population, and provide the required programmatic components. - b.
 Describe your past experience in operating and serving in-school and/or out-ofschool youth, providing industry specific activities, and your experience with youth workforce development programming, especially with low income and other target populations identified in this RFP. - c.
 Describe your proposed program design (you may have multiple designs if you choose to service both ISY and OSY).
 Clearly state what service category(ies) for which the organization is proposing.
-The description should identify the number of youth to be served and the proposed target population. - d.
-Describe the location(s) for where services will be delivered.
+The description should identify the number of youth to be served and the proposed target population. - a.
+Describe the location(s) where services will be delivered.
 Include rationale for why this location was chosen and how the target population of youth will access the location.
 If multiple locations are used, please describe what services are offered in each.
-Indicate whether the facility in which the proposed program is delivered is handicap accessible and barrier free. - e.
+Indicate whether the facility in which the proposed program is delivered is handicap accessible and barrier free. - b.
 Describe qualifications of key administrative and direct service staff.
-Complete Attachment C Staff Qualifications.
+Complete Attachment C (Staff Qualifications).
 Provide an organizational chart that depicts what and where positions are required to operate your proposed program design.
 Provide a narrative description of the organizational chart.
 Provide a complete list of names and resumes for key program staff from your organization who will be involved in the program.
-If additional staff will be hired, include a job description for the proposed staff. - f.
+If additional staff will be hired, include a job description for the proposed staff. - c.
 Attach letters of support no more than two pages in length that describe the time and nature of the partnership and show in detail how it will enhance your proposed program.
-Complete Attachment E Funding Sources.
+Complete Attachment E (Funding Sources). - d.

-g.
 Respondents must provide, at a minimum, three references for the same or similar services provided during the past two (2) years and which demonstrates the Respondent's track record for the proposed services.
-Complete Attachment D - Reference Chart.
+Complete Attachment D (Reference Chart).
 Respondents are encouraged to provide as many relevant references as possible.
 This information should include funding source, name of organization, contact person, title of contact person, contact number(s), a description of the service and program provided, performance requirements, and a report on the Respondent's performance under the contract(s), including absolute numbers and percentages performance standards.
 Proposals that do not include at least one relevant reference may be eliminated from this competitive procurement process.
 Proposals may also be eliminated from this competitive procurement process if they include information that the SFWIB is unable to verify or references who cannot be contacted.
 Note that References are checked to verify information submitted in the proposals.

-3. Technical Proposal Narrative - Thirty (30) Page Limit - Excludes Applicable Attachments
+3. Technical Proposal Narrative - Thirty (30) Page Limit (limit excludes applicable attachments)

-Attachment F is the cover sheet for your organization to utilize for the submission of the Technical Proposal Narrative.
-Two (2) unbound originals, one (1) paper copy, and one (1) electronic copy in Microsoft Word format filed in the USB flash drive are required to be submitted.
-Applicable attachments for this section are to be saved in a PDF format in the USB flash drive.
-Affix a copy of the appropriate cover sheet on the outside of the sealed envelopes containing the Technical Proposal Narrative.
+Technical Proposal Cover Sheet in Youth Services (Attachment F), is the Technical Proposal cover sheet for the respondent to utilize for the submission of the Technical Proposal Narrative.
+One (1) legible, original unbound paper copy with the pages numbered, and one (1) USB flash drive with documents saved in Microsoft Word format are required to be submitted.
+Technical Narratives that are not in the required format will be deducted one (1) point from the scoring described below.
+Applicable attachments for this section are to be saved in a PDF format on the USB flash drive.